 NEET and AIIMS both require thorough knowledge of NCERT.
 Although it’s advised to follow a coaching study material, you can also use reference books (Don’t refer too many books, one of each subject is enough, and NCERT is must).

-For NEET, you can (or should) solve past years papers.
-But since AIIMS is conducted in online mode, the previous year questions are not available.
-You can practice online mock tests by joining an online test series.
-The level of the questions in these mock tests are of the same level of AIIMS.
+For NEET, you can (or should) solve past years papers, but for AIIMS, previous year questions are not released.
+You can practice online mock tests of NEET and AIIMS by joining an online test series.

 The Physics in AIIMS is slightly difficult than NEET but if your concepts are strong, you can solve problems easily.

 Many students face problem in AIIMS due to AR questions.
 For assertion reasoning type questions in AIIMS, you can follow the tips from this post of Madhav Mohata.